goannan/KNN-MNIST/README.md

 # KNN-MNIST
-a k-nearest neighbor for handwritten numberal recognization
+a k-nearest neighbor for handwritten numeral recognization